verhulsta/logquad5q0/README.md

 This function allows four types of mortality inputs:

-1. A single mortality input (either nMx and nqx) for any age interval.
+1. A single mortality input (either nqx or nMx) for any age interval.
     The value of k will be assumed equal to 0 (average outcome of the model) and the value of the mortality input will be matched exactly.

-2. A single mortality input (either nMx and nqx) for any age interval and a value of k.
+2. A single mortality input (either nqx or nMx) for any age interval and a value of k.
 Both the mortality input and the value of k and will be matched exactly.

-3. Two mortality inputs (either nMx and nqx) for any age interval.
+3. Two mortality inputs (either nqx or nMx) for any age interval.
 The value of k will be estimated and the value of the two mortality inputs will be matched exactly.

-4. More than two mortality inputs (either nMx and nqx) for any age interval.
+4. More than two mortality inputs (either nqx or nMx) for any age interval.
 One of them must be selected for matching.
 The value of k will be estimated, the selected input will be matched exactly, and the root mean square error will be minimized over the remaining